-As explained in the second part of the DSC series, I have copied all the necessary files with my DSC-Configuration – including the current ISO image of the SQL Server 2017 and the last cumulative update – to the destination server.
-(In the picture only the TARGET state was checked, no actions were necessary!)
+Building on the foundation laid in the second part of the DSC series, I’ve successfully copied all essential files using my DSC configuration.
+This includes the current ISO image of SQL Server 2017 and the last cumulative update, all neatly organized on the destination server.
+(Refer to the screenshot below, where only the TARGET state was checked, and no actions were necessary.)

-- and the necessary Powershell-modules (e.g. dbatools, SecurityPolicyDsc, SqlServerDsc …)
+- Necessary PowerShell modules (e.g., dbatools, SecurityPolicyDsc, SqlServerDsc …)

-In the file “ConfigData.psd” I have written down all necessary configuration variables, values and roles which were needed during the setup.
-In my current example, all variables and values are identical for all servers but they may be different in other environments.
+In the “ConfigData.psd” file, I’ve documented all the essential configuration variables, values, and roles required during the setup.
+While the current example maintains identical variables and values across all servers, variations may exist in other environments.

 @{